21 French Bobs With Bangs That Are Way Too Chic to Ignore

 If you’re blow-drying, use a nozzle attachment to help control direction and smooth the shape, especially around the ends and fringe.

 Prefer to air-dry?
-Apply a texture spray or curl cream, then twist a few sections to encourage a natural bend.
+Apply the IGK Beach Club Volumizing Texture Spray or the Matrix A Curl Can Dream Leave-In Cream, then twist a few sections to encourage a natural bend.

 Bangs acting wild in the morning?
 A quick pass with a round brush and dryer (or flat iron) usually does the trick in under two minutes.